 Research

 I ground these interests within Indigenous Data Sovereignty principles to respectfully utilize this data and engage with communities.
-I also utilize a framework of Two-eyed seeing, where Indigenous science and Western science can be helpful partners in tackling wicked issues.
+I also use a Two-eyed seeing framework, where Indigenous and Western science can be helpful partners in tackling wicked issues.
 These interests are at the intersection of several fields: community ecology, entomology, genomics, and sociology.